MegumiinUwU/Gomoku-Game/README.md

    - Black always plays first
    - Players take turns placing stones on intersections of the grid
    - The first player to form an unbroken row of five stones wins
+   - If the board is filled without a winner, the game is a draw
-   - No moves can be made after a player has won
+   - No moves can be made after a player has won or the game is drawn

 ## Controls